xefiji/rappelconso/README.md

+# rappel conso:

+Simple bot scraping datagouv's "rappel conso" API to dispatch alerts when new product are announced.

+# does:

 1. fetch records
 2. filter them to only get last ones not recorded
 3. if no new records: exit and log